firstmoversadvantage/fma-ruby-on-rails-template/README.md

 - You will also need to go through the views to remove/change some of the current boiler plate.
 This template was originally created for FMAprivacy, so the privacy policies, etc. will require some changes.
+- This template is configured for the free version of Sidekiq.
+Review the Gemfile and config/routes.rb files if you are using Sidekiq Pro.

 NOTE: If you find other files that need to be touched after creating a new project please come back here and update the documentation!